 Candidates will have a campaign expense limit of $500 for campaign materials and marketing support.
 This budget may include in-kind sponsorship, meaning a donation of items, goods or services.
 The in-kind donation would have to be from a business or registered student organization and they would have to show proof of monetary value of the item given.
 Here are a few additional details regarding campaign materials:

-A candidate’s total expenditures shall include all goods and services purchased by or donated (including monetary or in-kind contributions) to a candidate or campaign for use in the election or use in any way furthering that candidate’s campaign.
+A candidate’s total expenditures shall include all goods and services purchased by or donated (including monetary or in-kind contributions) to a candidate or campaign for use in the election or used in any that furthers that candidate’s campaign.
 Candidates must provide all receipts and estimates, in addition to all contact information for all services provided.
 A candidate is allowed to accept a discount for materials and/or services.
 If the discount is not available to the general public, it must be recorded at its undiscounted value.

 An in-kind contribution shall be regarded as anything contributed to a candidate other than money, excluding campaign volunteers.
 In-kind contributions for the use of campaign fundraising or printing of campaign paraphernalia must be reported and will count toward the maximum expenditure a candidate may spend.
 Receipts for these contributions must be submitted with expenditure reports.